U.S. flag

 Surveillance

-Patients should be evaluated periodically (i.e., every 6-12 months) by an interdisciplinary team that includes a neurologist, clinical geneticist, developmental specialist, orthopedic surgeon/physiatrist, physical therapist, occupational therapist, and speech and language pathologist to assess disease progression, maximize ambulation and communication skills, and reduce other manifestations (Table 6).
+Affected individuals should be evaluated periodically (i.e., every 6-12 months) by their multidisciplinary care team that includes a neurologist, clinical geneticist, developmental specialist, orthopedic surgeon/physiatrist, physical therapist, occupational therapist, and speech-language pathologist to assess disease progression, maximize ambulation and communication skills, and reduce other manifestations.

 Table 6.